Skip to main content

 • Endurance and Zone 2 Training ∞ Long-duration, lower-intensity exercise enhances mitochondrial density and efficiency.
 Mitochondria are the energy factories of our cells, and their health is critical for all biological processes, including hormone production.
 This type of training also helps to regulate the HPA axis, improving the body’s ability to handle stress and lowering chronically elevated cortisol levels, which can be profoundly disruptive to the entire endocrine system.

-The interplay between exercise and the endocrine system is a clear example of how a can directly speak to our genes.
+The interplay between exercise and the endocrine system is a clear example of how a lifestyle intervention can directly speak to our genes.
 The physical stress of exercise is a signal for adaptation.
 The body responds by upregulating the genetic machinery needed to handle that stress more efficiently in the future.
 This is a direct, tangible way to rewrite our biological tendencies.

 Academic